spectrocloud/librarium/docs/docs-content/user-management/users-and-teams/create-user.md

 ---
-sidebar_label: "Create and Manage a New User"
+sidebar_label: "Create and Manage a User"
-title: "Create and Manage a New User"
+title: "Create and Manage a User"
 description: "Learn how to create and manage a new user in Palette"
 hide_table_of_contents: false
 sidebar_position: 10